deepikachandru/deepikachandru/README.md

 Here are some ideas to get you started:
 -->

-#### <p align="center">I am Deepika, a passionate Software Engineer from India.
-Big time technie with interests in programming and data analysis </p>
+#### <p align="center">I'm Deepika, a passionate Software Engineer from India.
+I'm a big-time techie with interests in programming and data analysis.</p>

-- 🔭 I’m currently working as a Data Engineer intern at Newcastle University
+- 🔭 Currently, I'm working as a Data Engineer intern at Newcastle University.
-- 🌱 I’m learning Data Science tools and techniques
+- 🌱 I'm actively learning Data Science tools and techniques.
-- 👯 I’m looking to collaborate on Data analysis and Software engineer roles
+- 👯 I'm eager to collaborate on Data analysis and Software Engineer roles.
-- 💬 Ask me about my international master's journey and anything about data science
+- 💬 Feel free to ask me about my international master's journey or anything related to data science.
-- ⚡ Fun fact: I was a dominos pizza chef
+- ⚡ Fun fact: I used to be a Domino's pizza chef.

 #### Connect with me
 - [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/deepika-c-9649611a1/)